 Given the importance of the event and the challenges of attempting to replicate it virtually, many organizations have postponed or even cancelled them.

-Given that normal operations are unlikely to resume in the near future, a few organizations have take the bold step of organizing these award ceremonies virtually.
+Since normal operations are unlikely to resume in the near future, a few organizations have take the bold step of organizing these award ceremonies virtually.

-These organizations have realized the importance of holding such events when employee morale and motivation is at a historic low due to the challenging circumstances.
+Organizations have realized the importance of holding such events when employee morale and motivation is at a historic low due to the challenging circumstances.
 Cancellation or postponement might be further demotivating for the award winners and other employees.

 Organizing a virtual award ceremony has other benefits as well: